Professor Emeritus of LawPhone: (410) 706-7661

 Throughout his career Professor Power has maintained an active research interest in the public regulation of water and land resources.
 During his early work while concentrating on the environmental law he prepared the first comprehensive legal study of the Chesapeake Bay and the first draft of the Maryland wetland law.
 This effort culminated in his co-authorship of the book Chesapeake Waters in 1983.

 Professor Power’s more recent scholarship has considered both constitutional law and legal history.
-He has prepared both teaching materials and articles considering the constitutional limitations on the land use controls, environmental regulations and governmental exactions.
+He has prepared both teaching materials and articles considering the constitutional limitations on governmental power.
 His historical work has resulted in a series of monographs considering the origins of the land system in Maryland and development of the City of Baltimore.

-As President of Westminster Preservation Trust, Power directs the stewardship of the historic Western Burying Ground (the site of Edgar Allan Poe’s grave) and the operation of the restored 19th century Westminster Hall.
+As President of Westminster Preservation Trust, Power directs the stewardship of the historic Westminster Burying Ground (the site of Edgar Allan Poe’s grave) and the operation of the restored 19th century Westminster Hall.

 Constitutional Limitations on Land Use Controls, Environmental Regulations and Governmental Exactions (2d ed.
 2013).
 [Full Text]